IFA – Group Insurance Options

-Flexible, tax-efficient, and cost-controlled benefits specifically designed for small teams and growing businesses in Canada.
+Flexible and cost-controlled benefit information specifically designed for small teams and growing businesses in Canada.

 What Is an IFA?

-An Individual Flex Account (IFA)—often referred to as a Health Spending Account—is a modern alternative to rigid traditional benefits.
-Instead of paying unpredictable premiums, you set a budget, and your employees choose how to spend it.
+An Individual Flex Account (IFA)—often referred to as a Health Spending Account—is an alternative to traditional benefits.
+In this model, a budget can be established, and employees choose how to apply it to eligible expenses.

 • Employer sets a fixed annual budget per employee